src-unn/SRC-Website/CONTRIBUTING.md

 After your pull request is merged, you can safely delete your branch (`my-feature-branch-name`) and update your local `master` branch by pulling from `origin:master`:

-* Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:

-    ```shell
-    git push origin --delete my-feature-branch-name
-    ```

 * Check out the master branch:

     ```shell